-Some kids are hooked on Cliffs Notes like a bad drug while others use them in a purely “recreational” fashion.
-In fact, I’ll bet well over half of you reading this have used them at some time or another.
+Some kids are hooked on Cliffs Notes like a bad drug.
+Heck, I’ll bet well over half of you used them when you were in school.

 Don’t deny it; I know you did.

+Not me, though.
 Okay.
-Maybe I experimented a few times with them — but only as a study guide after reading the books in their entirety.
+Maybe I did a few times — but only as a study guide after reading the books in their entirety.